 Expository essays are simply essays that explain something with facts, as opposed to opinion.
 Sample styles include:

-- Papers that described how to do something.
+- Papers that described how to do something (how to essay).

 - Papers that analyze events, ideas, objects, or written works.

 - Papers that describe a process (step by step essay).

 - Papers that explain/describe an historical event (descriptive essay).

 - Explain the events leading up to the Revolutionary War.